anwala/teaching-web-science/fall-2023/homework/hw4/README.md

 # Homework 4 - Exploring Social Networks
-**Due:** Thursday, November 3, 2022 by 11:59pm
+**Due:** November 2, 2023 by 11:59pm
 Read through the entire assignment before starting. *Do not wait until the last minute to start working on it.*

 ## Assignment